CreArts-Community/Friends-Grid/readme.md

 # Support

 If you need help or found some bugs just create an issue.
-Please use the correct templates.

 Join our Community on [**Discord**](https://discord.com/) and create a ticket.